EvHaus/ev-2019-06-16/README.md

 - [ ] `yarn` is used purely for convenience and speed of development.
 This extra dependency can be removed in favor of `npm` instead.
 - [ ] All file metadata is stored in a JSON file.
 A database should be used instead to manage uploads and serving of existing info.
 - [ ] When a new file is uploaded, a local cache of documents is updated in `pages/index.js`.
 This is very messy and not scalable.
 A better solution would be to use a global state management library like `redux`, but that wasn't allowed for this test.
 - [ ] There's a UX issue.
-If you have a search filter defined and then upload a file that doesn't match that filter - you won't see the newly added file.
+If you have a search filter defined and then upload a file that doesn't match that filter - you will still see the newly added file.
 At the moment, this is done intentionally but it should be given some thought to improve the experience.
-Maybe more clear messaging?
+Maybe not show the item, but make the success messaging more clear?s
 - [ ] The `<Masonry />` component in `<DocumentsGrid />` is a bit inefficient as a result of the server-side rendering.
 There are some performance improvements to be had here to clean up the logic which decides when cell measurements should be redone.
 - [ ] Neither the frontend nor the backend API scale well to very large data sets.
 To solve this, pagination should be implemented on both the frontend as well as the `/api/documents` endpoint.
 - [ ] Accessibility should be top-of-mind.
 For example, the `<DocumentTile />` component returns a clickable element but doesn't have the right `aria` attributes set.